GoogleCloudPlatform/marketing-analytics-jumpstart/docs/pipelines.md

 4. Simplified pipelines orchestration and manual reproducibility via an unified ML platform, Vertex AI.
 5. Reusable components to implement new use cases in a shorter time.

+## Benefits of Tabular Workflows

+The following are some of the benefits of Tabular Workflow for End-to-End AutoML :

+* Supports large datasets that are multiple TB in size and have up to 1000 columns.
+* Allows you to improve stability and lower training time by limiting the search space of architecture types or skipping architecture search.
+* Allows you to improve training speed by manually selecting the hardware used for training and architecture search.
+* Allows you to reduce model size and improve latency with distillation or by changing the ensemble size.
+* Each AutoML component can be inspected in a powerful pipelines graph interface that lets you see the transformed data tables, evaluated model architectures, and many more details.
+* Each AutoML component gets extended flexibility and transparency, such as being able to customize parameters, hardware, view process status, logs, and more.

+For more details, visit the Tabular Workflows End-to-End official [documentation](https://cloud.google.com/vertex-ai/docs/tabular-data/tabular-workflows/overview).

 ## Advantages of the solution

 In comparison to other approaches, ML Pipelines solution offers the following advantages: